cliffhall/puzzlebox/README.md

 Consider enterprise-level software development processes:

-* A large software project typically moves through a multi-step, occasionally backtracking path from inception to design to building to testing to documentation to marketing to production.
+* A large software project typically moves through a multistep, occasionally backtracking path from inception to design to building to testing to documentation to marketing to production.

 * Different teams are focused on different aspects over time, informed by what's gone before and with an eye toward an ever-changing goal that is refined according to lessons learned.